-We regret to have to cancel the exhibition because of the acute danger of corona infection in our rooms!
+We show the exhibition online because of the risk of corona infection

-- The works at this place with video statements of the artists, photos and text
+- The works at this point with video statements of the artists, photos and text

 - Everything on gg3.eu

-Ten artists present the saying “Home: Think globally, act locally” in their works:
+Ten artists represent the saying “Homeland: Think globally, act locally” in their works:

-This old saying combines global responsibility with local action.
-In the place where we are at home, we are strong.
-The Earth is a complex organism in which cause and effect are not always spatially close to one another.
-Through our decisions, we as consumers can have a direct influence on the actions of the polluters.
+The old slogan of the alternative movement combines global responsibility with local action.
+In the homeland where we are at home, we are strong.
+The earth is a complex organism in which cause and effect are not always spatially close.
+Through our decision, we as purchasers can directly influence the actions of the polluters.
 But politicians must also take action.

-There are increasing local reasons for acting today: The daughter no longer wants to eat meat for climate protection reasons.
+Today, there are more and more local reasons to act: The daughter doesn’t want to eat meat anymore for climate protection reasons.
 Friends talk about flight shame and plastic shame.
-There is no snow at the usual holiday location for a skiing holiday.
+For the ski vacation lacks snow at the usual resort.
 The bark beetle has attacked the local forest.
 The water level in German regions is falling.
 The summer heat is unbearable.
-The farmers have crop failures due to drought.
+Farmers have crop losses due to drought.

-Example: Globally, old-growth forests are being destroyed on Earth, so globally, which is what I want to fight.
-That’s why I protest locally, i.e. on the spot in my neighborhood if a forest or park is being destroyed; I try to save paper and don’t buy any items made from tropical wood.
-Refraining from eating meat also helps, as cattle are often raised on the cleared land or soy beans are grown there for animal feed.
+Example: virgin forests are being destroyed on Earth, so globally, which is what I want to fight.
+That’s why I protest locally, i.e. on the spot in my neighborhood, when a forest or park is destroyed here, try to save paper myself and don’t buy any items made from tropical wood.
+Abstaining from meat also helps, as the cleared land is often used to raise cattle or grow soy for livestock feed.

-Example: Increasing carbon dioxide emissions are heating up the Earth’s climate, which is a global problem.
-As an individual in Germany, I cannot influence politics in China or India to keep coal-fired power plants from being built or prevent people there from driving cars.
-But as a local decision, I myself can use a bike instead of a car, and I can influence the politics of my country and my local community.
+Example: Increasing emissions of carbon dioxide are heating up the earth’s climate, which is a global problem.
+As an individual in Germany, I cannot influence politics in China or India so that fewer coal-fired power plants are built there or people do not drive cars.
+But I myself can, for example, as a local decision, use a bicycle instead of a car and influence the policy.

 Vernissage 20.3., 7 p.m. online